 The Routledge Handbook of Museums, Media and Communication is out!

-The Routledge Handbook of Museums, Media and Communication Edited by Kirsten Drotner, Vince Dziekan, Ross Parry og Kim Christian Schrøder.
-Description Museums today find themselves within a mediatised society, where everyday life is conducted in a data-full and technology-rich context.
-In fact, museums are themselves mediatised: they present a uniquely media-centred environment, in which communicative media is a..
+NEW BOOK.
+Museums today find themselves within a mediatised society, where everyday life is conducted in a data-full and technology-rich context.
+In fact, museums are themselves mediatised: they present a uniquely media-centred environment, in which communicative media is a constitutive property of their organisation and of the visitor experience.
+The Routledge Handbook of Museums, Media and Communication explores what it means to take mediated communication as a key concept for museum studies and as a sensitising lens for media-related museum practice on the ground.

 Interactive exhibition brings the Universe to life